• Join

 Launch Readiness 2020: Ensuring Strategy And Value From Global To Local Perspectives

-April 8, 2020/in MAPS Members Only, Competency, Strategy, On-Demand Webinars & Town Halls, Launch Excellence, Content Hub, Medical Strategy & Launch Excellence/by Medical Affairs
+April 8, 2020/in MAPS Members Only, Competency, Strategy, Launch Excellence, On-Demand Webinars & Town Halls, Content Hub, Medical Strategy & Launch Excellence/by Medical Affairs

 This MAPS podcast introduces listeners to social listening to gather insights and discusses implementation, value and technologies.